Pull to refresh

 Overview

-Jeff Bezos stepped down as Amazon's chief executive in 2021.
-Now he's back running a company — and it has nothing to do with e-commerce.
-Project Prometheus, the physical artificial intelligence startup Bezos co-founded in November 2025, is nearing completion of a $10 billion funding round at a $38 billion valuation, with BlackRock and JPMorgan among the investors.
-The round would bring total funding past $16 billion in under six months.
+Jeff Bezos stepped down as Amazon's CEO in 2021, and he's now running Project Prometheus, a physical AI startup he co-founded in November 2025.
+The startup is closing a $10 billion funding round at a $38 billion valuation with BlackRock and JPMorgan as investors, bringing total funding past $16 billion.

 Why it matters

-If physical AI works at scale, it reshapes how everything from semiconductors to aircraft gets designed and built.
+If physical AI works at scale, it could change how products from semiconductors to aircraft are designed and manufactured.

 Key Indicators